• Home

 Here's my advice.

-(If you want to know more about my own writing process, it's here.)
+If you want to know about my writing process, it's here.

 1. Read.

-And no, I don't mean you should spend all your time reading books about writing.
+And no, I don't mean spending your one wild and precious life reading books about writing.

 2. Write.

 • Find a pen you love.
-My pen love-match is the Pilot G-2.
-I write everything longhand in an unlined sketchbook like this one, and then I type it into my computer.
+Consider writing long-hand or keeping a journal.
+I write everything in an unlined sketchbook like this one and then I edit as I type it into my computer.

 • Use Scrivener.
-Please, for the love of all that is good and holy, do not use Microsoft Word to write a book.
-A novel is Phillips-head screw.
-Word is a raggedy, old flat-head screwdriver.
-Sure, you could use it, but you'll probably draw blood in the process.
-Scrivener is a lovely new Phillips-head screwdriver with a unicorn sticker on the handle.
+Please, for the love of all that is good and holy, do not use Microsoft Word or Google Docs to write a book.
+A novel is a Phillips-head screw.
+Word or Docs are raggedy, old flat-head screwdrivers.
+Sure, you could use them, but you'll probably draw blood.
+Scrivener is a lovely Phillips-head screwdriver with a unicorn sticker on the handle.
+Use it.

 You'll need:

 • Other Artists.
 This is your pit crew.
 Family is good.
 Friends are good.
-But only other artists -novelists, screenwriters, painters, puppet-makers, furniture makers, musicians, etc- can fully commiserate with your artistic endeavors (plight).
-I am extraordinarily lucky to have an amazing critique group.
-Without them, there's no way I'd have gotten this far.
-We call ourselves Adverb Fight Club.
+But only other artists - novelists, screenwriters, painters, puppet-makers, furniture makers, musicians, etc. can fully commiserate with your artistic plight.
+I was extraordinarily lucky to have an amazing critique group for my first decade of writing.
+Without them, there's no way I'd have gotten far.
 So, gather yourself a group of artists.
-Ask them to
+Ask them to be a team who will:

 • provide encouragement,

-• keep you accountable for doing the work,
+• keep each other accountable for doing the work,

-• support you through your inevitable difficulties, and
+• support each other through inevitable difficulties, and

-• Not optional: be nice, be humble, and do something nice for your team.
+• Not optional: be kind, be humble, and do nice things for your team.
 You'll definitely be a pain in the ass sometimes.
-(I sure am).
 Your team is working hard for you.
 Buy them a drink or bake them a cake every once in a while.

 • Your work clothes are sweatshirts and old jeans.